y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

-- <time>May 11, 2024-May 31, 2024</time> Couldn't attend the rest of the sessions, but will finish my report.
+- <time>May 11, 2024-Jun 09, 2024</time> Couldn't attend the rest of the sessions, but will finish my project.

 - <time>May 10, 2024</time> Session 8 done!